AnonO6/snake-in-go/README.md

 4. Run the following command to compile and execute the game:
    _go run main.go_

 5. Once the game starts, you can use the arrow keys to control the movement of the snake.
-Try to eat as much food as possible without colliding with the walls or the snake itself!
+Try to eat as much food as possible without colliding with the snake itself!

 Enjoy playing the snake game and exploring the basics of Go programming language!